 - Explain behavioral changes that will reduce energy waste.

-- Provide a written record to support decision making.
+- Provide a written record of decision making.